Axion dark matter from extended misalignment with a constant-$\omega_\phi$ pre-oscillatory phase and dark radiation: Pre-inflationary ALP decaying to dark radiation

 \section{Pre-inflationary ALP decaying to dark radiation}

 In this work, we consider a model where a classical ALP condensate experiences a pre-oscillating phase of a constant equation of state $\omega_{\phi}=P_{\phi}/\rho_\phi$ during radiation domination epoch, induced by a particular form of the potential, as will be derived in Subsec.~\ref{sec:background_alp_eom}.
 However, this stage must eventually end to allow for an oscillatory phase, with the potential settling to a minimum at vanishing potential energy in order for the ALP to reproduce the observed dark matter relic density.
-We model this transition as
+One possible realization is to introduce a heavy scalar field, as motivated for instance by string or M-theory or higher-dimensional $\mathcal N=2$ supergravity (see Ref.~\cite{Bertolami:2012xn} and references therein).
+In this setup, either the field acquires a large vacuum expectation value or it evolves rapidly from an initially frozen state under Hubble friction towards a large field value (e.g., due to a negative exponential potential as the dilaton in Refs.~\cite{Barreiro:1998aj,Brax:2010gi}); in both cases, its dynamics exponentially suppress the part of the potential responsible for a negative equation of state, triggering a transition to a regime where an oscillatory potential dominates.
+Nevertheless, being agnostic about the particular mechanism, we model this transition as

 where $V_{\omega}(\phi)$ is the potential that ensures a constant equation of state, $V_{\rm osc}(\phi)$ is the usual cosine-type potential

 and $\phi_{\rm tr}=\phi(a_{\rm tr})$ is the field value at the scale factor $a_{\rm tr}$, when the phase with constant $\omega_\phi$ ends.
 Notice that in the limit $\phi-\phi_{\rm tr}<<0$, the exponential dominates in both numerator and denominator and the potential behaves as $V_{\omega}(\phi)$ while in the limit $\phi-\phi_{\rm tr}>>0$, the exponential suppresses the $V_{\omega}(\phi)$ term and the potential behaves as $V_{\rm osc}(\phi)$ and the ALP may eventually oscillate around a minimum at zero potential energy, originating DM as in the standard misalignment scenario.
 The transition between those regimes is smooth as shown in Fig.~\ref{fig:potential}.